Minimally Invasive Urologic Surgery in Alexandria & Woodbridge

 Minimally invasive, or laparoscopic, surgeries use long-handled laparoscopic instruments aided by a tiny camera inserted into small incisions.

 These types of procedures have many benefits over traditional surgeries, including faster recovery time and hospital stay accompanied with minimized pain and less noticeable scarring.

 Thanks to great strides in medical technology, laparoscopic is able to be implemented by urologists specially trained in minimally invasive surgery techniques to treat various types of illnesses.
-The physicians at Potomac Urology have specialized training in surgical procedures for certain cancers as well as general procedures.
+The urologists at Potomac Urology have specialized training in surgical procedures for certain cancers as well as general procedures.
 Learn more and book your appointment with our offices in Alexandria or Woodbridge, VA.

 In cases of bladder cancer, a cystectomy, or the removal of the bladder, may be needed.
 In some cases, this can be done laparoscopically or robotically.
 The bladder is removed through a series of keyhole-sized incisions across the abdomen.

 Prostate cancer affects the prostate gland, which sits at the base of the bladder and is found only in men.
 Minimally invasive surgery for prostate cancer involves removing the prostate gland and the affected tissue around it using laparoscopic instruments.

 Surgery is regarded as the best treatment for kidney cancer.
 Usually, a radical nephrectomy is required, which removes all or part of the kidney in question.
 Recently, minimally invasive procedures have taken precedence for this procedure.